 What got me interested?
 I trace it back to two events in my life.
 One was watching Bugs Bunny cartoons as a child.
 These cartoons frequently used classical music in the background (lots of Rossini, and some Wagner), and also featured operas on occasion (I remember one episode called, The Rabbit of Seville, and another that featured Elmer Fudd as the iconic Brunhilde (the famous character from Wagner’s epic Ring cycle)).
 These made quite an impression on the younger me.

 But it wasn’t until years later, when a college psychology professor lectured frequently about Tchaikovsky and his music that my interest was rekindled.
 I became obsessed with Tchaikovsky’s symphonies and his orchestral works, which opened up a sublime world of great feeling, depth and pathos for me that I treasure to this day.
-This led me to explore some Russian opera (Tchaikovsky’s Eugene Onegin and Queen of Spades, Mussorgsky’s Boris Godunov, and Borodin’s Prince Igor), not exactly easy places to begin.
+This led me to explore some Russian opera (Tchaikovsky’s Eugene Onegin and Queen of Spades, Mussorgsky’s Boris Godunov, and Borodin’s Prince Igor), not exactly standard places to begin.
 But The Queen of Spades enthralled me when I saw it during a blizzard in a relatively empty Metropolitan Opera House in New York City.
 I was mesmerized.
-I was able to relocate to a prime (and very expensive) seat right up front, and it felt as if the performance was put on just for me.
+I was able to relocate to a prime (and very expensive) seat right up front, and it felt as if the performance was being put on just for me.
 It was dramatic and haunting and emotional and intimate, and I loved every minute of it.
 Later that year, watching the fantastic movie Amadeus sparked an additional fascination with Mozart’s operas (his Abduction From the Seraglio is now one of my top favorites).

 I lost interest for a long while when life got hectic and I stopped listening to music regularly, but my old love was rekindled by the advent of mp3’s and thumbdrives, which made storing and playing operas in the car a breeze.
 Also, a subscription to both Spotify and Met Opera on Demand allowed me to enjoy many operas easily in the comfort of my own living room.
 Ah, technology!
 It just may save operas from fading into extinction, and help them appeal to a wider audience – I hope.